What is Occupational Therapy?

 Is occupational therapy the same as physical therapy?

 No, they are not the same.
-The occupational therapist (OT) helps people of all ages (from newborns to older adults) who have an illness or disability to do those things that are important and meaningful to them such as eating, dressing, school activities, and work.
-The OT helps by making changes in any of the things that may limit an individual's ability to do those tasks, including the environment, the task, or the person's skills needed for the task.
-OTs also have the knowledge and training to work with people with a mental illness or emotional problem such as depression and/or stress.
+The occupational therapist helps people of all ages (from newborns to older adults) who have an illness or disability to do those things that are important and meaningful to them such as eating, dressing, school activities, and work.
+The occupational therapist helps by making changes in any of the things that may limit an individual's ability to do those tasks, including the environment, the task, or the person's skills needed for the task.
+Occupational therapists also have the knowledge and training to work with people with a mental illness or emotional problems such as depression and/or stress.

 Where do occupational therapists work?

 Occupational therapists work in a variety of settings.
 These could include hospitals, rehabilitation centers, nursing facilities, home health, outpatient clinics, private practice, school systems, private organizations, industry, and community agencies such as return to work programs, prisons, and community settings.
-The number of different places where OTs work is growing every year.
-For more information check out the "Top Ten Emerging Practice Areas" on the AOTA website.
+The number of different places where therapists work is growing every year.

 What are the job outlook and salary expectations like for occupational therapists?

-The median salary for occupational therapists in the Northeast US is $69,000.00 according to Salary.com.
+According to the Bureau of Labor Statistics, the median salary for occupational therapists is $75,400.
 There are regional and setting differences across the US.